 If you get a message Your system is low on virtual memory; when you try to start any memory-intensive application, like Microsoft Office, Corel, etc., then you may want to consider the option to increase Page File on Windows.
-The steps are the same for Windows 10, Windows 8.1 as well as Windows 7.
+The steps are the same for Windows 11, Windows 10, Windows 8.1 as well as Windows 7.

 Increase Page File size on Windows 11/10

 In case you get such an error message, you may have to increase the size of your virtual memory or page file or paging file – although for most users, leaving the Page File size at its default value should be good enough.